How to Refinance from a USDA Loan to a Conventional Loan

 Step 4: Close

-Once you’ve negotiated your terms and agreed with your lender, you will close on your new loan.
-Remember, a refinance process eliminates the old loan, meaning you will have no further ties to your USDA loan.
+Once you’ve agreed on terms with your lender, you’ll close on your new loan.
+The refinance pays off your USDA loan, and you’ll have no further ties to the USDA program.

-This may give you more flexibility, such as opening a HELOC, removing mortgage insurance if you have sufficient equity, or converting your home into a rental, subject to the new loan’s terms and lender approval.
+This opens up new flexibility — such as opening a HELOC, removing mortgage insurance if you have sufficient equity, or converting your home into a rental — subject to your new loan’s terms and lender approval.

 The Bottom Line

-Refinancing from a USDA loan to a conventional loan might make sense if you want to pull equity out of your home, remove mortgage insurance, or convert your primary residence into a rental property.
+Refinancing from a USDA loan to a conventional loan can be a smart move if you want to access your home’s equity, eliminate guarantee fees, shorten your loan term, or convert your property to a rental.